deltaDAO/mvg-portal/content/pages/privacy/en.md

 **Retention period:** We store your personal data as long as we need it to process your inquires.
 We store your personal data beyond this period if we are obliged to do so due to retention obligations under tax and commercial law or in the event of legal disputes.
 If the latter is the case, your personal data will be erased after the retention period has expired.

-## 4. Cookies
+### 4. Cookies

 Our website uses cookies.
-You can find detailed information in our Cookie Policy.
+You can manage cookies via your browser settings, including disabling or deleting cookies.
+If you want to change your cookie consent, use the Cookie Settings link in the footer when available.

-## 5. Automated decision making including profiling according to Article 13(2)(f) GDPR
+### 5. Automated decision making including profiling according to Article 13(2)(f) GDPR

 Automated decision making including profiling does not take place.

-## 6. External links
+### 6. External links

 Our website contains links to websites owned by third parties.
 These websites are beyond our control and responsibility.

-## 7. Your rights
+### 7. Your rights

-### 7.1 Right to withdraw consent (Art.
+#### 7.1 Right to withdraw consent (Art.
 7(3) GDPR)

 You have the right to withdraw your consent at any time.
 The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

-### 7.2 Right of access (Art.
+#### 7.2 Right of access (Art.
 15 GDPR)

-You have the right to obtain confirmation as to whether OPF processes personal data about you.
+You have the right to obtain confirmation as to whether OEC processes personal data about you.
 If we are processing personal data about you, you have the right to access these personal data and to gain the information defined in Art.
 15 GDPR.

-### 7.3 Right to rectification (Art.
+#### 7.3 Right to rectification (Art.
 16 GDPR)

 You have the right to obtain without undue delay the rectification of inaccurate personal data about you.
 Additionally, you have the right that incomplete personal data about you are completed.

-### 7.4 Right to erasure (Art.
+#### 7.4 Right to erasure (Art.
 17 GDPR)

 You have the right to obtain without undue delay the erasure of personal data about you, where the defined legal grounds in Art.
 17 GDPR apply.

-### 7.5 Right to restriction of processing (Art.
+#### 7.5 Right to restriction of processing (Art.
 18 GDPR)

 Moreover, you have the right to obtain the restriction of processing your personal data where the defined legal grounds in Art.
 18 GDPR apply.

-### 7.6 Right to data portability (Art.
+#### 7.6 Right to data portability (Art.
 20 GDPR)

 You have the right to receive your personal data in a structured, commonly used, and machine-readable format.
 Additionally, you have the right to transmit those data to another controller without hindrance, where the defined legal grounds in Art.
 20 GDPR apply.
 You can make use of your right to data portability by contacting us.

-### 7.7 Right to object (Art.
+#### 7.7 Right to object (Art.
 21 GDPR)

 On grounds relating to your particular situation, you have the right to object to the processing of your personal data where we based the processing on legitimate interests (Art.
 6(1)(f) GDPR).
-If you object, OPF will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing, overriding your rights, freedoms, and interests, or if the processing is required to establish, exercise, or defend legal claims.
+If you object, OEC will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing, overriding your rights, freedoms, and interests, or if the processing is required to establish, exercise, or defend legal claims.

-### 7.8 Right to lodge a complaint (Art.
+#### 7.8 Right to lodge a complaint (Art.
 77 GDPR)

-You have the right to lodge a complaint with a supervisory authority if you consider the processing of your personal data by OPF to infringe the GDPR.
+You have the right to lodge a complaint with a supervisory authority if you consider the processing of your personal data by OEC to infringe the GDPR.
 You can lodge a complaint in particular

 - in the Member State of your habitual residence,
 - in the Member State of your place of work, and
 - in the place of the alleged infringement.

-## 8. Questions
+### 8. Questions

-If you have any questions about our privacy policy, please send us an e-mail at gdpr@oceanprotocol.com.
+If you have any questions about our privacy policy, please send us an e-mail at **info@oceanenterprise.io**.

-## 9. Changes to the Privacy Policy
+### 9. Changes to the Privacy Policy

 This privacy policy will be amended from time to time.
 You can see the date of the last alteration at the top of the privacy policy.